Reaching Retirement: Now What?

-Historically, other employer retirement plans, such as 401(k)s, typically haven't offered annuities; however, this may change as a result of recent legislation passed that makes it easier for employers to offer such products.
-If your plan offers an annuity as a distibution option, you may want to consider how it might fit in your long-term plan.
+Historically, other employer retirement plans, such as 401(k)s, typically haven't offered annuities; however, this may change as a result of legislation passed in 2019 that makes it easier for employers to offer such products.
+If your plan offers an annuity as a distribution option, you may want to consider how it might fit in your long-term plan.

-You might also consider whether it makes sense to roll your employer retirement account into a traditional IRA, which typically has very flexible withdrawal options.1 If you decide to work for another employer, you might also be able to transfer assets you've accumulated to your new employer's plan, if the new employer offers a retirement plan and allows a rollover.
+You might also consider whether it makes sense to roll your employer retirement account into a traditional IRA, which typically has flexible withdrawal options.
+If you decide to work for another employer, you might also be able to transfer assets you've accumulated to your new employer's plan, if allowed.1

-Finally, you may also choose to take a lump-sum distribuiton from your work-based retirement plan; however, this could incur a substantial tax obligation and a possible 10% penatly on the tax-deferred portion of the amount, unless an exception applies.
+Finally, you may also choose to take a lump-sum distribution from your work-based retirement plan; however, this could incur a substantial tax obligation and a possible 10% penalty on the tax-deferred portion of the amount if you are under age 59½, unless an exception applies.

 Plan for required distributions

-Keep in mind that you must generally begin taking minimum distributions from employer retirement plans and traditional IRAs after you reach age 72, whether you need them or not.
-You might consider spending these dollars first in retirement.2
+Keep in mind that you must generally begin taking required minimum distributions (RMDs) from employer retirement plans and traditional IRAs after you reach age 72, whether you need them or not.2

 If you own a Roth IRA, you aren't required to take any distributions during your lifetime.
 Your funds can continue to grow tax deferred, and qualified distributions will be tax free.3 Because of these unique tax benefits, it may make sense to withdraw funds from a Roth IRA last.